-Asset- and sector-specific governance challenges were identified for each of the twelve categories of assets evaluated.
-The project also pinpointed governance challenges that cut across the sectors, agencies, and organizations.
-To address both the sector-specific and cross-cutting governance vulnerabilities, ART developed actions along with options for implementation that were included in the project’s adaptation responses.
+Asset- and sector-specific governance challenges are identified in each of the ART projects.
+The projects also pinpoint governance challenges that cut across the sectors, agencies, and organizations.
+To address both the sector-specific and cross-cutting governance vulnerabilities, ART develops actions along with options for implementation that are included in each project’s adaptation responses.

-Recognizing that governance emerged in the vulnerability and risk assessment as a key issue that the Bay Area needs to consider and address, ART evaluated the role of governance in planning for climate change.
+Governance emerged in the first ART Project in Alameda County as a key issue that the Bay Area needs to consider and address.
+The ART Program has since evaluated the role of governance in planning for climate change.
 This analysis examined the institutional capacity of organizations and agencies in the Bay Area that will have a role in increasing resilience in the region.

 The findings of this analysis along with the assessment outcomes demonstrate that governance needs to be considered first if the Bay Area is to increase its resilience.
 By carefully identifying governance challenges and the actions needed to address them, the region can increase resilience to all current and future hazards and disruptions, and strengthen other aspects of sustainability including the economy, equity and the environment.